-Working with the local NGO Tiipaalga, Livelihoods will equip 30,000 households with improved stoves (a minimum of two stoves per family).
 The Livelihoods-Tiipaalga project will cover 9 communes and 222 villages in the provinces of Bam and Loroum in the country’s north.
-The €1.7 million project, which will be carried out over 10 years, will kick off this October 2014.
+The €1.7 million project, started in 2014, will be carried out over 10 years.
 It will generate 689,000 tons of carbon credits and save 40,000 tons of wood at its completion!

 What sets this project apart from Livelihoods’ other clean cookstove project (in Kenya) is that there are no costs spent on the production or delivery of stoves, as they will be made by the local women themselves.
 The costs of this project thus go entirely towards teaching local women how to manufacture their own eco-friendly household cookstoves.
 The project will be supported by an extensive network of more than 2,000 women leaders in the villages who oversee the training sessions.
-These endogenous monitors, who work on a volunteer basis, are appointed by the villagers themselves.
-They are in charge of organizing training sessions for groups of 10-15 women in their respective villages.
-Following the training sessions, a permanent contact is maintained in each village after the initial mobilization period and full mobilization/training campaigns are renewed every 4 years in each village.
+Following the training sessions, a permanent contact is maintained in each village after the initial mobilization period.

 The social and environmental impact

-The social impact of this project goes beyond measurable indicators.
-By putting women at the centre of the project with a true transfer of know-how, Livelihoods’ newest project will contribute to the improvement of local women’s position in the villages.
+In addition to having a real impact on women’s health by reducing their exposure to noxious smokes and improving their daily lives, the project generates social benefits for them.
+By putting women at the center of the project with a true transfer of know-how, it contributes to the the improvement of local women’s position in the villages.
 It is expected that after a few years, the women will become sufficiently good at the “banco” technique that they will not need assistance to repair their stoves or build new ones.

-Lastly, this project will help increase food diversification through human-assisted natural regeneration practices.
-In a region where malnutrition impacts 20% of population according to UNICEF, trees are an important source of food (fruits, nuts, honey, etc.) and also offer a source of complementary revenues as well as fodder for cattle.
+Lastly, this project will help increase food diversification through sustainable farming practices.
+In a region where malnutrition impacts 20% of population according to UNICEF, trees are an important source of food (fruits, nuts, honey, etc.) and offer a source of complementary revenues as well as fodder for cattle.

 Validation level of the project